 Bluebird Nest Boxes

-You want to install quality nest boxes to attract bluebirds.
+You want to install quality bluebird nest boxes.
 It should be easy to access so you can clean it out each year.
 It’s also important that the opening be no larger than 1 1/2″ or it will be taken over by starlings.
 That’s not to say that you might not have another type of bird move into your house anyway; this type of nest box is also attractive to smaller woodpeckers, nuthatches, swallows and some other small birds.
 Some of those birds prefer a more wooded environment but any port in a storm, right?

 What Food to Have Available to Attract Bluebirds